mvysny/karibu-testing/karibu-testing-v10/README.md

     </dependencies>
 </project>
 ```

+For Vaadin 23, use `karibu-testing-v23` instead (starting with Karibu-Testing 1.3.16).

 You will also need to add the Kotlin language support into your project, to at least compile the testing classes: [Setup Kotlin Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).